 Faceplates do not extend out as far from the spindle nose as do chucks, therefore they run more accurately.
 Faceplates will hold larger diameter stock and odd shaped stock that will not fit into chucks.
 It is good to have more than one.
 I have a special jig mounted on one that I leave in place for convenience.

-SET OF INSIDE JAWS FOR 3-JAW CHUCK.
-Serial number 16249.
+SET OF INSIDE JAWS FOR (PROBABLY 5") 3-JAW CHUCK.
+All with matching serial number 16249.
 These are not Hardinge jaws; they may fit a Skinner or Union chuck or some other chuck.
 The jaws are 0.428" wide, 1.519" long and 1.247" high. $50